 In traditional Iranian medicine, which is part of Persian cuisine history, all foods are naturally divided into four categories: wet, dry, hot, and cold.
 Accordingly, Iranians believe that the Persian diet should observe a balance in consuming various foods.
 Otherwise, the body and soul will suffer from illness and disease.

 In Persian cuisine history, foods that balance each other’s temperament are called modifiers.
 This point is essential in Iranian food culture, and traditional foods have long been consumed with their modifier.
-For example, in the doctrine of traditional Iranian medicine, rice has a cold nature, and vegetables such as mint, leek, tarragon, and basil, etc. have a warm character.
+For example, in the doctrine of traditional Iranian medicine, rice has a cold nature, and vegetables such as mint, leek, tarragon, basil, etc. have a warm character.

 Therefore, a basket of vegetables, which includes several different types of vegetables with a warm nature, is often seen on the Iranians’ table and has become an integral part of the Persian diet.

-Dinning Equipment in Iran
+Dining Equipment in Iran

 In Iranian eating habits, the tablecloth is used instead of the dining table.
-Tablecloths are often made of Iranian fabrics such as Qalamkar, are spread in the center of the rug; The dishes are placed on top of it, family members sit around it and enjoy the main meals together.
+Tablecloths are often made of Iranian fabrics such as Qalamkar, which are spread in the center of the rug; The dishes are placed on top of it, and family members sit around it and enjoy the main meals together.

 Over the past few years, the use of plastic and disposable tablecloths has also become common.
 Today, due to lifestyle changes, the use of the dining table has become common and the tablecloth is used only in large family parties.